ieee-uottawa/ieeeuottawa-v2/content/pages/index.md

     colors: colors-c
     elementId: ''
     title: Upcoming Events
+    subtitle: >-
-    subtitle: There are currently no upcoming events
+      There are currently no upcoming events planned in the summer.
+Come back in the fall!
     items: []
     actions: []
     columns: 1